appdefensealliance/ASA-WG/AI Profile/AI Tool Testing Guide.md

 # Applicability

 This document is intended for AI tool developers, end-users, network administrators responsible for enterprise deployments, and security assessors who plan to build, operate, host, or evaluate AI tools.

+# Cross-Cutting Negative-Testing Methodology

+Negative testing deliberately attempts behavior that a requirement says must be denied.
+Where a test concerns data access or an external side effect, the assessor MUST verify the result at the authoritative enforcement point or downstream system.
+A model refusal, user-interface message, or intercepted client request alone is insufficient evidence that protected data was not returned or an external action did not occur.

+The scope inventory MUST identify every reachable implementation path that provides the in-scope operation, including current, deprecated, fallback, compatibility, and versioned routes.
+Test execution MAY sample paths within an equivalence class only when a shared enforcement mechanism is demonstrated and the sampling rationale is recorded.

+Testing SHOULD use reviewer-controlled identities, accounts, and synthetic resources and MUST avoid real customer data, real funds, or uncontrolled external consequences.

+For each negative test, the test record MUST identify:

+1. the product, Tool or connector, and version, as applicable;
+2. the tested route or implementation path;
+3. the test identities, tenant context, and resource ownership;
+4. the attempted action and expected denial;
+5. the actual result and policy or authorization decision;
+6. the authoritative downstream data or side-effect result;
+7. relevant correlation identifiers;
+8. the assessor and test date; and
+9. remediation and successful retest, where applicable.

+The scope and evidence rules in this section apply to every AL2 negative test in this Guide unless a requirement expressly defines a narrower method.

 # References